 The frequency of feedback on the spin orientation will need to be responsive to observed running conditions.
-The transverse polarization will be monitored by the MOLLER apparatus, with a precision on each component of transverse polarization of 1-2% corresponding to 0.5° -1° in spin orientation in 4 hours of continuous data taking.
-This diagnostic measurement which will enable the prescription of small (~ 1°) corrections to the spin orientation at a suitable time scale to achieve the ultimate requirement on the average transverse polarization.
-The corrections will be specified independently for the horizontal and vertical polarization components observed in the hall.
+The transverse polarization will be monitored by the MOLLER apparatus, with a precision on each component of transverse polarization of 1-2% corresponding to $0.5^{\circ}-1^{\circ}$ in spin orientation in 4 hours of continuous data taking.
+This diagnostic measurement which will enable the prescription of small ($\sim 1^{\circ}$) corrections to the spin orientation at a suitable time scale to achieve the ultimate requirement on the average transverse polarization.

 The correction mechanism should be capable of approximately 1° changes with a precision of 0.25° performed as often as once per shift which, assuming steady running at moderate (80%) efficiency, would be the highest frequency that the MOLLER apparatus could support at 1° precision.
 The more likely scenario is that the spin orientation will stable within about 1° over the course of about a day, and so the best frequency for feedback would be once per day.
-Greater stability in the spin orientation would allow for longer time-scales, but only with a higher precision in the correction mechanism to take advantage of smaller correction prescriptions.
-It is possible that the horizontal polarization component, which is highly sensitive to both linac energy and linac energy balance, will be less stable than the vertical polarization component, which is understood to be primarily sensitive to beam generation and manipulation in the low energy injector.
+Greater stability in the spin orientation would allow for longer timescales, but only with a higher precision in the correction mechanism to take advantage of smaller correction prescriptions.